MikeRogers0/MikeRogersIO/source/blog/2017-11-28-a-year-after-monetising-my-chrome-extension.html.md

 ## Subscriptions were a terrible idea

+{% img src: /uploads/2017/11/28/livepage-income.png width: 720 alt: "The last three months of income status, a very up and down line between £0 and £15" title: "Most days I earn about £8 from LivePage via one off payments." %}

 A year ago I was pretty confident that asking for $2 or so a year was the right way to go.
 I couldn't have been more wrong.

 One of the big feedback points I received from the comments on [Hacker News](https://news.ycombinator.com/item?id=12925467) was that I should make it a one off payment.
 So I experimented!
 Previously when I had subscriptions I'd earned about ~£140 a month, during the month I switched to one off payments I earned a total of £200.
 Clearly the one off payment was the more popular choice.